Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 The resources deployed by the dependencies pipeline need to be in place before testing all the modules.

-> Note: Some dependency resources (e.g. [storage account], [key vault] and [event hub namespace]) require a globally unique resource name.
+> Note: Some dependency resources (e.g., [storage account], [key vault] and [event hub namespace]) require a globally unique resource name.
 By default, the parameter files make use of the placeholder token `'<<namePrefix>>'` to make all resource names specific to an environment.
 Refer to [Parameter File Tokens Design](./The%20CI%20environment%20-%20Token%20replacement) for more details.

 Since also dependency resources are in turn subject to dependencies with each other, resources are deployed in the following grouped order.